Homemade Spam Recipe – What, Why, and How

-- Grind the pork shoulder in a meat grinder (I used a tabletop meat grinder, but the KitchenAid meat grinder attachment would probably have been easier).
-Set aside.
+- Grind the pork shoulder in a meat grinder, then set aside.

-- Finely mince the ham with the garlic in a food processor (I used my mini Cuisinart).
+- Finely mince the ham with the garlic in a food processor.

-- Dump the pork shoulder, ham/garlic, and Tender Quick into a large bowl and mix by hand until fully combined.
+- Add the pork shoulder, ham/garlic, and Tender Quick into a large bowl and mix by hand until fully combined.

 - Pack the meat mixture into a bread pan and cover with foil.

 - Place the bread pan into a large baking dish filled 3/4 full with water.

 - Place the baking dish in the oven and bake for three hours.
 Make sure that the internal temperature of the Spam is 155 F (69 C).